wagtail/wagtail-localize-git/README.md

 ## How it works

-This relies heavily on `wagtail-localize`'s `translation_memory` module to track which source strings need to be translated in order to create/update a translated version of a page.
+This relies heavily on `wagtail-localize`'s `translation` module to track which source strings need to be translated in order to create/update a translated version of a page.

 ### Creating submissions

 Pages are submitted to Pontoon when the English (US) version of any transltable page is published.
 Nothing is uploaded to git at this time (this would be done when the `sync_pontoon` management command is next run), but the following happens when the page is published:

- - All translatable segments are extracted from the page and saved into the `translation_memory.Segment` model.
-This model holds unique source strings, the locations where these strings appear on actual pages is stored in the `translation_memory.SegmentPageLocation` model.
+ - All translatable segments are extracted from the page and saved into the `translation.Segment` model.
+This model holds unique source strings, the locations where these strings appear on actual pages is stored in the `translation.SegmentPageLocation` model.
  - A `wagtail_localize_pontoon.PontoonResourceSubmission` is created to note which page revision needs to be submitted to Pontoon.

 Note: The `submit_whole_site_to_pontoon` command runs this process for all live translatable pages.